Shericka Jackson: 2024-2025: Injury problems and World Relays bronze

 On 19 May, Jackson won the 200 m at the Marrakesh Diamond League in a time of 22.82 s.
 She placed a disappointing fifth over 200 m at the Bislett Games, ending her two-year unbeaten streak in the event.
 She returned to winning ways at the Stockholm Diamond League, running a season's best of 22.69 s despite a -2.0 headwind to beat Julia Henriksson.
 At the Jamaican Championships, she won the 100 m in 10.84 s, before also taking the 200 m title in 22.29 s, narrowly holding off Lanae-Tava Thomas who ran 22.34 s.
 However, after pulling up injured in the 200 m at the Gyulai István Memorial, Jackson was forced to withdraw from the Olympics in Paris with injury.

 The following year, she opened her outdoor season over 300 m at the Miramar Invitational on 5 April, finishing second behind Julien Alfred in a personal best of 36.13 s.
 She competed at the World Relays in Guangzhou, winning a bronze medal in the 4 × 100 m.
 On 25 May, she won over 100 m at the Rabat Diamond League, clocking a time of 11.04 s.
 Jackson improved her 200 m season's best to 22.53 s to win at the Racers Grand Prix in Kingston on 7 June.
 She placed fourth at the women's 100m final at the 2025 World Athletics Championships, behind Julien Alfred, Tina Clayton, and Melissa Jefferson-Wooden.
+She won the bronze medal in the 200m at the same championships in a time of 22.18s.

+2026

+Shericka opened the season at Velocity Fest 18 in Kingston, Jamaica running the 400 metres in 52.04s to win.
+A month later at Velocity Fest 19, she competed in the 400 metres again, this time recording 52.55s for second behind training partner Barbadian Sada Williams.

+On May 2, at the 2026 World Athletics Relays - Women's 4 × 100 metres relay in Gaborone, Botswana, she raced on the first leg of the heats to qualify the team to the finals.
+They won in a season best 41.96s.
+She did not run in the finals.
+The next day, they won gold in a time of 42.00 with Thompson Herah showcasing her stellar talent on the anchor leg.

+At the 2026 Shanghai Diamond league, she won her first 200 metres of the season in 22.07s against a stacked field that included Shaunae Miller-Uibo and Shacarri Richardson.